-We do not know in advance whether or not there will be spoken messages during a particular Meeting for Worship.
+We do not know in advance whether or not there will be spoken messages during a particular meeting for worship.
 It is not unusual for there to be no messages on any given day; the silence itself contains the message and the ministry.
 On other days, there may be one, two or several messages, either related to one another or not.
-Friends rise to speak, so that all may hear, and speak briefly and clearly the message given to them by the Spirit.
+Friends speak briefly and clearly the message given to them by the Spirit.
 A worshipful silence follows each message, and respect is given, both during and after the meeting, to any ministry given.

-Meeting begins whenever the first person enters the room and turns to God in worship.
+Meeting begins whenever the first person enters the physical or online meeting room and turns to God in worship.
 This may be long before the appointed time to begin.

-We enter the worship room in silence, and wait in the doorway if someone is giving vocal ministry.
+We enter the worship space (physical or online) in silence and are very attentive if someone is giving vocal ministry.

 As meeting for worship comes to a close (about half an hour after the starting time), a designated member of the Pendle Hill community sitting on the facing bench will ask if there are any prayers, joys, sorrows, or concerns to hold in the Light with the community.
 Meeting closes when this person greets the community.
 Afterwards, newcomers are invited to introduce themselves.
 At the end there is time for brief announcements about Pendle Hill’s events.
 If you have an announcement for the benefit of other Friends present, please use the Chat feature to convey it.

 Here is a short list of Pendle Hill pamphlets focused on the experience of meeting for worship.
 These (and more) can be obtained through our online store:

 - #306, Four Doors to Meeting for Worship (William Taber)

 - #338, Touched by God in Quaker Meeting (Kenneth Carroll)